Edmir-Demaj/HopeForCancer/README.md

 * API to convert uploaded images to webp format before making public.
 * Create User page to view user posts or comments.
 * Signin with social accounts.
+* Filter function in Blog page so user can filter posts they want to see.
+* Create automated test during development stage.

 [Back to top ⇧](#content)